 Prepare chicken chaap

-- Then add 3/4 tsp kewra water, 3-4 drops rose essence or 1 1/4 tsp rose water, 2-3 drops of mitha attar to it and mix it nicely.
+- Then add 3/4 teaspoon of kewra water, 3-4 drops rose essence or 1+1/4 teaspoon rose water, 2-3 drops of mitha attar to the marination, and mix it nicely.

 Making of chicken chaap

-- When the oil, ghee, Dalda mix gets heated up, then add the marinated chicken to it and cover the pan.
-After every 5 mins check it.
+- When the oil, ghee, Dalda mixture gets heated up, then add the marinated chicken to the pan and cover the pan.
+After every 5 minutes check it.

-- After the first ten minutes, slowly turn the chicken pieces then cover it again.
+- After slow cooked for the first 10 minutes, slowly turn the chicken pieces then again cover the pan.

-- When the chicken pieces are almost cooked then add salt(as per taste) to it for the first time, I’ve added 1 1/2 tsp salt, you may use less or much as required.
+- When the chicken pieces are almost cooked and the raw smell of masala completely goes off, add salt(as per taste) to it for the first time, I have added 1+1/2 teaspoons of salt, and you can use less or much salt as required.

-- Then add this saffron soaked milk to the pan and stir it well.
-Slowly the gravy will change its colour due to add the saffron.
+- Then add this crushed saffron-soaked milk to the pan and stir it well.
+Slowly the gravy will change its colour due to adding the saffron.

-- When the chicken is completely cooked and the gravy is fully covered by oil as shown in the pics then turn off the flame.
+- When the chicken is completely cooked and the gravy is fully covered by oil as shown in the pics that indicates this dish is ready, then turn off the flame.

-- Now kolkata restaurant-style chicken chaap is ready to serve, have it with paratha, naan or rumali roti or even with bengali biryani.
+- Now kolkata restaurant style chicken chaap is ready to serve, just have it with paratha, naan, or rumali roti, or even only with bengali biryani.

 - Keep the rest of the dry roasted and powdered chaap masala in an airtight container for further use.

-- If you are using the large pieces of chicken, then you must slit the chicken pieces.
+- If you are using large chicken legs, then you must slit the pieces before cooking.
 So the chicken pieces will be cooked quickly and masala will easily get into the pieces.

 - I never use the salt until the chicken is not almost cooked.
-Even you may add it at the beginning of cooking too.
-But do not add it during or before the marination.
+Even you can add salt at the beginning of cooking too.
+But do not add salt during or before the marination.

-- If you don’t want to add dalda in it then replace it with ghee or oil or both.
+- If you do not want to add dalda to this dish then replace dalda with the same amount of ghee or oil or both in half-half amount.